virxpert/samarthLearning/README.md

 We welcome contributions to enhance and expand the Samarth Learning Linux Adventures!
 Here are some ways to contribute:

 - Create new adventures that teach additional Linux concepts
-- Design illustrations for our characters and the Linuxland map
+- Enhance existing illustrations or create new ones
 - Develop interactive elements, games, or challenges
 - Translate the adventures into other languages
 - Report bugs or suggest improvements